PollyHannah/Phylogenomic-study/README.md

 Rscript script_TBC_r_analysis.R -o Orthogroups.tsv -t taxonomy.csv
 ```

 An output file should now be saved in your current directory.
 The file will be `orthogroups_occpancy.tsv`.
-This .tsv file contains the Orthofinder output for the relevant taxonomic level (family, genus or species) as well as a column on the far right which provided the 'Occupancy' for each Orthogroup.
+This .tsv file contains the OrthoFinder output for the relevant taxonomic level (family, genus or species) as well as a column on the far right which provided the 'Occupancy' for each Orthogroup.
 The Occupancy is provided for each orthogroup, and is the percentage of genomes with an ortholog assigned to the orthogroup.

 Each time you run the script, use the mv (move) command to save your output files into the relevant directory in the newly created `r_analysis_results` directory.
 For exmaple, if you have just ran the first R script using family level data, go:
 ```bash